yiisoft/db-pgsql/README.md

 ## Configuration

-Using yiisoft/composer-config-plugin automatically get the settings of `Psr\SimpleCache\CacheInterface::class`, `LoggerInterface::class`, and `Profiler::class`.
+Using yiisoft/composer-config-plugin automatically get the settings of `Yiisoft\Cache\CacheInterface::class`, `LoggerInterface::class`, and `Profiler::class`.

 Di-Container: